 BUDGET MESSAGE: A general discussion of the proposed budget presented in writing as a part of or supplemental to the budget document.
-The budget message explains principal budget issues against the background of financial experience in recent years and presents recommendations made by the Town Manager and budget officer (if not the chief executive).
+The budget message explains principal budget issues against the background of financial experience in recent years and presents recommendations made by the Town Manager and supporting Town and Board of Education staff.